-Email will regularly be sent to you via you bu email account, so either please check that account regularly, or have it automatically forwarded to your work or other main email account.
+Email will regularly be sent to you via your bu email account, so either please check that account regularly, or have it automatically forwarded to your work or other main email account.

 If you miss class, you are responsible for getting notes from someone else as to what happened in class.
 In nearly all cases, except in the case of a power outage or equipment failure (rarely happens) the classes are recorded and are available about 1⁄2 hour or so after class ends.
 The url for accessing these videos will be sent to you soon.
-Indeed, some of you may wish to take advantage of the distance learning capabilities of this course, but, I will tell you more about it at class and possible via email.
+Indeed, some of you may wish to take advantage of the distance learning capabilities of this course, but, I will tell you more about that during class.